velaia/depth-estimation/README.md

 The deadline is the end of the 7th days (including the weekend) after receiving this mini-task.
 So if you received it on Monday, the deadline is next Monday, end of day.

-Please create a private GitHub repository and share it with https://github.com/ZinelisCendas.
+Please create a private GitHub repository and share it with <REPRESENTATIVE@COMPANY>.

 It should include: